 Whatever your approach to personalizing sales messages, Taylor Vo, UserGems’ Account Executive, recommends pausing to review your message before sending it.

-“Before hitting ‘send’ on a follow-up email, take a minute to ask yourself if there’s value included in this ‘bump?’
+“Before hitting ‘send’ on a follow-up email or sales voicemail, take a minute to ask yourself if there’s value included in this ‘bump?’
 I’ve been guilty of this.
 The easy path to take is to send a ‘thoughts?’/ ‘circling back’ email and include a generic blurb about what you do.”

 8. Send gifts